dOrgTech/Ecosystem/proposals/Alchemy/13-design-overhaul.md

 ## Impact on Adoption

-This could significantly boost adoption and user retention for DAOstack, given that current DAO interfaces (alchemy, aragon, moloch, colony) are incredibly complicated for new users.
+Attract and retain new users, especially since most existing DAO UIs (alchemy, aragon, moloch, colony) are incredibly complicated for new users.
 We could attract more crypto players in addition to crypto newbies.

+Increase user engagement in existing DAOs -> increase effectiveness of DAOs.

 ## Roadmap